isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 # KommuneAdvisor
-KommuneAdvisor is a web application that ...
+KommuneAdvisor is a web application that lets you find information about and rate the Norwegian municipalities, also known as kommuner.
+A user can search for a kommune on the main page.
+Kommuner can be filtered on county and sorted by area, population and ratings.
+From search results, the user can click on a kommune to view details.

 ## 💻Project setup